Inferring Synergistic and Antagonistic Interactions in Mixtures of Exposures: Structured Interaction Modeling Approach

-In practice, we tried with different integral cutoff values $c_0 = 0.005, 0.01, 0.05, 0.10$.
-We provide further details on sensitivity analysis to $c_0$ in Section \ref{supp:cutoff} of the Supplementary Material.
-Based on the sensitivity analysis, we recommend using an integral cutoff of $c_0 = 0.01$, after standardizing $y$ to have variance $1$ prior to fitting SAID.
+where for a finite set $A$, $|A|$ denotes its cardinality.
+In particular, the posterior inclusion probability (PIP) of the interaction $h_{uv}$ is calculated as

 As a rough rule of thumb, loosely based on \cite{kass1995bayes}, one can view interactions having $\mbox{PIP}(h_{uv})\in (0.5,0.75)$ as barely worth a mention in terms of weight of evidence against the null, $\mbox{PIP}(h_{uv})\in [0.75,0.95)$ as weakly to moderately suggestive, $\mbox{PIP}(h_{uv})\in [0.95,0.99)$ as strong evidence, and $\mbox{PIP}(h_{uv})\ge 0.99$ as very strong evidence.
+Our approach for variable selection performed well across simulations and the motivating application.
+The additional cost of computation to implement the S2M approach is negligible relative to the cost of obtaining the original MCMC samples.
+Furthermore, the approach is fully automatic and requires no further tuning in order to be implemented.